CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 The first use case we'll explore for Cosmos DB Change Feed is Live Migration.
 A common concern when designing a Cosmos DB container is proper selection of a partition key.
 You'll recall that we created our `CartContainer` with a partition key of `/Item`.
 What if we find out later this key is wrong?
 Or what if writes work better with `/Item` while reads work better with `/BuyerState` as the partition key?
 We can avoid analysis paralysis by using Cosmos DB Change Feed to migrate our data in real time to a second container with a different partition key!

-1. Switch back to Visual Studio Code
+1. Switch back to Visual Studio Code.

-1. In the explorer pane on the left, locate the ChangeFeedConsole folder and expand it.
+3. In the explorer pane on the left, locate the ChangeFeedConsole folder and expand it.

 4. Open terminal pane, enter and execute the following commands: